Inverted detective story: Examples

 The term "howcatchem" was coined much later, by Philip MacDonald in 1963.
 It later became more widely used in the 1970s, most commonly to refer to the United States television series Columbo, perhaps the best-known example of this genre.

 The 1989 theatrical play Over My Dead Body, by Michael Sutton and Anthony Fingleton, depicts three elderly detective story writers committing a real-life locked room murder in Rube Goldbergian fashion.
 The audience is in on it every step of the way.
 In a variation of the typical inverted form, in this case the miscreants want to be caught and made to pay their debt to society.

-In the 1990s, some episodes of Diagnosis: Murder were presented in the howcatchem format, usually when featuring a "big name" (or at least recognizable) guest star.
-TV shows Monk, Criminal Minds, and Law & Order: Criminal Intent have frequently featured episodes structured as howcatchems, in which the viewer typically witnesses the killer commit the crime (during which the killer's identity is revealed to the audience), and then watches as the detectives try to solve it.
-(In at least one Monk episode, they had to prove that a crime has been committed).
+In the 1990s, some episodes of Diagnosis: Murder were presented in the inverted detective story format, usually when featuring a "big name" (or at least recognizable) guest star.
+TV shows Monk, Criminal Minds, and Law & Order: Criminal Intent have frequently featured episodes structured as inverted detective stories, in which the viewer typically witnesses the killer commit the crime (during which the killer's identity is revealed to the audience), and then watches as the detectives try to solve it.
+(In at least one Monk episode, they had to prove that a crime has been committed.)
 The shows have also used the whodunit format at times.
 The British television crime series Luther also made regular use of the inverted detective story structure.

 In the manga Death Note, Light Yagami, Misa Amane, and Teru Mikami are villain protagonists, known to be killers from the start.
 The series chronicles L, Mello, and Near as they gradually uncover the truth.

 The TV show Motive uses this format exclusively (hence the title).
 Each episode begins with scenes introducing and revealing the killer and the victim, and the rest of the episode shows the aftermath and the investigation before revealing the circumstances surrounding the murder.